 The October 5, 2026 cruise on the MSC Magnifica departs from Warnemunde (Berlin), Germany.
-On this 12 Night Northern Europe (Warnemunde To Genoa) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 12 Night Northern Europe (Warnemunde To Genoa) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The MSC Magnifica sets sail on Monday, Oct 5th and returns on Saturday, Oct 17th.

 Use the buttons below to toggle between cabin types.